rust-lang/rfcs/text/3263-pre-release-sticky.md

 1.0.0-2.0 // breaking change
 ```

-The problem is this is far than being universal.
+The biggest problem is that there is no precedent of such rules.
 Should be it more complex?
 Have a patch version?
 How do we handle alphabetic tag?

 While such feature could be nice, I believe this is overkill for pre-release.
 Pre-release are preview release, there are not mean to be bug free, there are not mean to be used in prod (but there are).
 Keep them simple should be better, treat them as unique snapshot that will never receive compatible update.